thelindr/pizzabot/README.md

 Change your discount attribute to be a integer instead of a booleen, so different pizzas can have different discount rates.

-Make a method in your class that calculates the price by using the discount attribute, So every pizza knows their own price.
+Make a method in your class that calculates the price by using the discount attribute, so every pizza keeps track of their own price.

 You can now skip your discount function from before since your class is doing this for us.

-Re-implement your summary function to use the price attribute and to take into account if the pizza have a discount or not.
+Re-implement your summary function to use the price attribute in your class and to take into account if the pizza have a discount or not.

-Update the rest of your bot to work the way it's suppose to.
+Update the rest of your bot to make sure it works the way it was intended to.

 ### 5. Hand in assignment
 The `starter-code` contains an empty javascript file that you will copy your code from codepen into.